nkaaf/AnnotationProcessor/README.md

 ## Developing

-To provide maximum compatibility, this project has to be compiled with Java 9.
+To ensure maximum compatibility, this project must be compiled with Java 9.

 ### The Problem with Multi-Release JARs and IDEs

-Most of the IDEs do not support multi-release jars properly.
-The problem is that the package and filenames, of both (Java and Java9), are identical.
-The IDEs cannot compile them, even if this mechanism is clearly defined in the Maven POM.
+Most IDEs do not support multi-release jars properly.
+The problem is that the package and class names are identical.
+The IDEs cannot compile them, even though this mechanism is clearly defined in the Maven POM.

 **[⬆ Back to Index](#index)**

 ### Testing

 There is also a problem with the tests.
-An automatic way to change the JDK, so both versions of the annotation processor will be tested, did not exist.
-My solution is a testing bash script that will compile and test the classes.
-It depends on [SDKMAN!](https://sdkman.io/) and the [Junit Jupiter Engine](https://junit.org/junit5/), which is imported by [Maven](https://maven.apache.org/).
-You can easily run the [test script](src/test/test.sh), with bash, from everywhere on your computer.
-If you have not the required Java Libraries installed in the maven folder, the script will download them.
-This also applied to the Java JDKs with SDKMAN!.
-The mechanism of changing the JDK with SDKMAN! is not perfect, because it depends on hardcoded java versions.
-These can be deleted everytime in the lists of SDKMAN! without me noticing it.
+There is no automatic way to change the JDKs, so that both versions of my annotation processor are tested.
+My solution is a bash script that compiles and tests the classes.
+It uses [SDKMAN!](https://sdkman.io/) and the [Junit Jupiter Engine](https://junit.org/junit5/), which is imported by [Maven](https://maven.apache.org/).
+You can easily run the [test script](src/test/test.sh) with bash from anywhere on your computer.
+If you do not have the required Java Libraries installed in the Maven folder, the script downloads them.
+This also applies to the JDKs with SDKMAN!.
+The mechanism for switching JDKs with SDKMAN! is not perfect for my purpose, because it depends on hardcoded Java versions.
+These can be deleted at any time in the lists of SDKMAN! without me notice it.

 **[⬆ Back to Index](#index)**